Professional Cookery SVQ

 What is special about this course?

-Applicants must have an SVQ Level 2 and/or a number of years experience.
+Applicants must have an SVQ Level 5 in Professional Cookery or equivalent and/or a number years' experience in industry.

 How will I study my course?

 You will study by way of class-room based lectures and tutorials in College and by using on-line support materials.
 The Course is continuously assessed.

 How long will my course last?1 Year

 If you are studying a full time Further Education course (NCs, NQs etc.) the College claims your fees from the Scottish Funding Council for students who are under 18 on the first day of the course.
 Students over the age of 18 on the first day of the course have to apply to Orkney Islands Council (OIC) for a tuition fees bursary.